Kingdom of Württemberg: Frederick I

-Frederick II, the Duke of Württemberg (1754–1816; elevated: 1797), assumed the title of King Frederick I on 1 January 1806.
+Frederick III, the Duke of Württemberg (1754–1816; succeeded: 1797), assumed the title of King Frederick I on 1 January 1806.
 He abrogated the constitution, and united Old and New Württemberg.
 Subsequently, he placed the property of the church under government control, and greatly extended the borders of the kingdom by the process of mediatisation.

 In 1806, Frederick joined the Confederation of the Rhine and received further territory with 160,000 inhabitants.
 Later, by the Peace of Vienna of October 1809, about 110,000 more people came under his rule.
 In return for these favours, Frederick joined French Emperor Napoleon in his campaigns against Prussia, Austria, and Russia.
 Of the 16,000 of his subjects who marched to Moscow, only a few hundred returned.
 After the Battle of Leipzig in October 1813, Frederick deserted the French emperor and, by a treaty with Metternich at Fulda in November 1813, he secured the confirmation of his royal title and of his recent acquisitions of territory.
 Meanwhile, his troops marched into France with the allies.
-In 1815, the King joined the German Confederation, but the Congress of Vienna made no change to the extent of his lands.
+In 1815, the king joined the German Confederation, but the Congress of Vienna made no change to the extent of his lands.
 In the same year, he laid before the representatives of his people the outline of a new constitution, but they rejected it, and in the midst of the commotion that ensued, Frederick died on 30 October 1816.

 William I

 Frederick was succeeded by his son, William I (1781–1864; succeeded: 1816), who after much discussion, granted a new constitution in September 1819.
-This constitution (with subsequent modifications) remained in force until 1918 (see Württemberg).
+This constitution (with subsequent modifications) remained in force until 1918.
 The desire for greater political freedom did not entirely fade under the constitution of 1819, and after 1830, some transitory unrest occurred.

 A period of quiet set in and the condition of the kingdom, and its education, agriculture, trade, and economy improved.
 Both in public and in private matters, William's frugality helped to repair the country's shattered finances.
 The inclusion of Württemberg in the German Zollverein and the construction of railways fostered trade.

 The revolutionary movement of 1848 did not leave Württemberg untouched, although no violence took place in the territory.
 William had to dismiss Johannes Schlayer (1792–1860) and his other ministers, and appoint men with more liberal ideas, proponents of a united Germany.
 William proclaimed a democratic constitution, but as soon as the movement had spent its force, he dismissed the liberal ministers, and in October 1849, Schlayer and his associates returned to power.
 In 1851, by interfering with popular electoral rights, the king and his ministers succeeded in assembling a servile diet that surrendered the privileges gained since 1848.
 In this way, the authorities restored the constitution of 1819 and power passed into bureaucratic hands.
 A concordat with the papacy proved almost the last act of William's long reign, but the diet repudiated the agreement.